 Lerner and Loewe's score remains the same for the 2022 revival, with all the musical's most popular songs like "If Ever I Would Leave You," "Camelot," "The Lusty Month of May," and "What Do the Simple Folk Do?"
 Lerner's book, however, is getting an update by Academy Award-winning screenwriter and playwright Aaron Sorkin.
 Sorkin previously adapted Harper Lee's Pulitzer Prize-winning novel To Kill a Mockingbird for Broadway to critical acclaim.

 Director Bartlett Sher is a fixture of Lincoln Center Theater.
 As a resident director there, his other recent LCT projects include Oslo in 2017 and the 2015 revival of The King and I with Kelli O'Hara.

-Tickets to Camelot in New York will be available soon.
+Tickets to Camelot in New York are now available.